INVESTIGATIVE REPORT

 Campus Core

-Penn State cameras at every entry point, parking deck, and stadium
+Penn State cameras at every entry point and parking deck

 All cameras share data through Flock's proprietary "Talos" network.
 A hotlist entered by any agency triggers alerts for all agencies.